 Single Lot coffee comes from one exclusive location or plot of land.
-SINGLE ORIGIN:

 Coffee sourced from a single place of origin.
 This coffee is considered premier quality because it comes from one exclusive location as opposed to a mix of areas (ie: Café Britt Tarrazú, Tres Rios or Poás Coffee).